 Gatlinburg seems perfectly made for a family vacation.
 It makes the ideal base for exploring nearby Great Smoky Mountains National Park, with three park entrances right downtown.
 There is no admission fee at this park that offers miles and miles of hiking trails, some of which lead to stunning waterfalls.
 The town itself offers a host of activities like the Ober Gatlinburg Aerial Tramway and Amusement Park which features an alpine slide, chair swings, miniature golf and a maze.

-While a trip to Europe may not be workable for all budgets, if that’s what you’ve got your heart set on, considering heading to Lisbon.
+While a trip to Europe may not be workable for all budgets, if that’s what you’ve got your heart set on, consider heading to Lisbon.
 This magnificent city is much more affordable than most.
 It’s home to colorful, centuries-old buildings highlighted by the elegant St. George’s Castle – and it also offers magnificent Cascais beaches.
-There are well-priced hotels, cheap and delicious eats, and inexpensive souvenirs at the historic Feira da Ladra flea market.
+There are well-priced vacation rentals, cheap and delicious eats, and inexpensive souvenirs at the historic Feira da Ladra flea market.